whitecollaralgos/Algoways/docs/ENHANCED_PRODUCT_DOCUMENT.md

 #### 1. IST Timezone Implementation

-**Centralized Timezone Management**: All components of OpenAlgo+ use IST (Indian Standard Time) for consistency and regulatory compliance.
+**Centralized Timezone Management**: All components of AlgoWays+ use IST (Indian Standard Time) for consistency and regulatory compliance.

 - **Application Configuration**:
   ```python